-When you spend over a year planning for the biggest day of your life, you want it to reflect who you are as a couple.
-And it comes to aesthetics, those personal touches should be incorporated into your day in whatever way makes you feel excited and proud.
+When you spend over a year planning, getting everything ready for a personalized wedding, you want each and every last detail to reflect who you are as a couple.
+And when it comes to aesthetics, those personal touches should be incorporated into your day in whatever way makes you feel excited and proud.
 For a little day-of inspo, we're sharing seven enterprising brides' stories about how they succeeded at putting a very personal stamp on their wedding day.

 "The traditional father daughter dance became a father/mother/daughter dance.
-My mother was diagnosed with an illness right before our wedding and I felt like she needed to be included in this special moment in time.
+My mother was diagnosed with an illness right before our wedding and I felt like she needed to be included in this special moment.
 There were no dry eyes to say the least." —Sara

-"For our wedding we used two Carvel Fudgie the Whale cakes - a bride and groom." * —Taryn*
+"For our wedding we used two Carvel Fudgie the Whale cakes: a bride and a groom." * —Taryn*

 Sherry Amatenstein, LCSW is a New York City-based marriage therapist and author.